-Philosophy of Doc’s dad, who the grand kids affectionately called GW.
+Philosophy of Doc’s dad, who the grand kids affectionately named him GW.

-All though a mechanic and farmer, GW was a very intelligent man with a clear philosophical understanding of right and wrong.
-Old school boys had an understanding not muddled up by political correctness, loss of moral values, or urges for power and fame.
+Father, USAF during WWII, mechanic, farmer, and ‘ol boy philosopher, GW was very intelligent with a clear understanding of right and wrong.
+Old school boy reasoning was not muddled up by political correctness, loss of moral values, or urges for power, money, and fame.

 - Don’t let the door hit you on the way out

 - Use your head for something besides a hat rack.

 - You can go swimming, but don’t get wet.

 - Better than a Poke in the Eye with a Sharp Stick.